wbcmedia/wbcmedia.github.io/draft.md

 **_Tripps_** : Are you alright Freddie?
 You look ever so down.

+- Freddie helps Mrs Tripps into a chair during this

 **_Freddie_** : I know what you're all thinking, but I can assure you, THIS is not "the right person".
-At least not in anything resembling "real life", it may be her fantasy.
-Oh Mrs Tripps, I feel like I'm caught in a landslide, there's no escape from reality.
+Oh Mrs Tripps, this doesn't feel real, I feel like I'm caught in a landslide, there's no escape from reality.

 **_Tripps_** : You're such a poor boy